Trusted

 Before we get any further in the Dogecoin vs. Bitcoin comparison, let’s first quickly skim through what both these assets are all about.

 At its core, Bitcoin is built on a pretty simple concept.
 It is a decentralized digital money or asset that can be sent or received peer-to-peer (p2p) over the internet.
-And by “decentralized,” we mean it is independent of any third party, including even central banks and governments.
+And by “decentralized,” we mean it is independent of any third party, including central banks and governments.

 Key characteristics of Bitcoin

 • A blockchain is similar to a bank’s ledger, i.e., a comprehensive log of customers’ funds, where it is coming in from and going out, etc. The Bitcoin blockchain also records every translation ever made using BTC.
-The only difference is that a blockchain is digital and decentralized, which means it is distributed across the entire network and all participants in the network are collectively in control of it (rather than any single company, government, or entity).
+The only difference is that a blockchain is digital and decentralized, which means it is distributed across the entire network.
+All participants in the network are collectively in control of it (rather than any single company, government, or entity).
 That makes it practically immune from any effort to rig, manipulate, or assume total control over the network.

 • Because Bitcoin is decentralized, any two people, regardless of their whereabouts, can send BTC to one another directly without involving a bank or other financial institutions.
+Bitcoin, therefore, is at the very core of peer-to-peer transactions.

 • Bitcoin’s total supply is capped at 21 million, which makes it an inherently deflationary asset.